exoplatform/exo-documentation/docs/GettingStarted.rst

 -  If you are already connected with him, the Remove Connection button is to delete connection between you and him.

-    .. note:: From the pop-up, you can click his avatar or display name to jump to his activity stream page.
+    .. note:: From the pop-up, you can click his avatar or display name to jump to his activity stream page....

 .. _Perksstore:

 Perks Store
 ------------

-The Perks Store widget will presents to you the number of your current orders in the Perkstore.
+The Perks Store widget displays pending orders you have in the Perks Store application.
 By clicking on this number, the Perks Store application will be opened on the list of all your orders.

 |DW-8|